kubernetes/community/events/elections/2021/README.md

 **Nomination**

-If you want to stand for the election, create an issue in this GitHub repo (kubernetes/community) with the title `Steering Committee Nomination: Your Name (@yourgithub)`.
+1. If you want to stand for the election, create an issue in this GitHub repo (kubernetes/community) with the title `Steering Committee Nomination: Your Name (@yourgithub)`.
+If you want to nominate someone else, you may do so, but PLEASE talk to them first.

-After creating the issue, send an email to kubernetes-dev@googlegroups.com with a link to the issue.
+2. After creating the issue, send an email to kubernetes-dev@googlegroups.com with a link to the issue.
 The subject line of the email should be same as the title of the issue.

-If you want to nominate someone else, you may do so, but PLEASE talk to them first.
+This email should encourage people to second your nomination on GitHub, as +1s via email will not count.
+Here's an example email:

+    Hi!
+I'm nominating _candidate_ for steering committee this year.
+    If you are an eligible voter and think they should run, please add your +1 as a comment on the issue _link_ and mention the organization you work for.
+    While supportive replies are very nice, only comments on the issue will count towards their eligibility.

-If you wish to accept a nomination from someone else, reply to the nomination **issue** saying something like "I accept the nomination".
+3. If you wish to accept a nomination from someone else, reply to the nomination **issue** saying something like "I accept the nomination".

+4. Finally, the candidate closes the **issue** (`#NNN`) by opening a Pull Request to add their bio.
+The PR body must contain the text `Fixes #NNN` to automatically close the issue once the PR is merged.

 **Endorsement**